Colin Cheney

 Colin Cheney (born 1978 Boston, Massachusetts) is an American poet.

 His debut collection, Here Be Monsters, was selected for the National Poetry Series in 2009.
 His work has appeared in many publications including American Poetry Review, Crazyhorse, Gulf Coast, Kenyon Review, Massachusetts Review, Ploughshares, Poetry Magazine.
 He is an editor of Tongue: A Journal of Writing & Art.

 He graduated from Brown University, with a BA in Environmental Studies in 2001.
 In 2007, he received an MFA from New York University.

-He lives in Portland, Maine, where works as a visiting instructor at the Maine College of Art.
 He is the brother of film producer Ian Cheney.

+He composed the score for the Werner Herzog-produced documentary, The Arc of Oblivion.

+In 2024, he curated "Things We Lost in The," a multimedia art project whose "bizarre and wondrous brilliance of the hypnotic conceptual experiment" Jorge S. Arango described as "as pure an illustration of the power of narrative as you’ll likely encounter in an art show."